-3. The governing body should ensure that the organisation is and is seen to be a responsible corporate citizen (Responsible corporate citizenship)
+The governing body should ensure that the organisation is and is seen to be a responsible corporate citizen (Responsible corporate citizenship).

-The Board provides strategic direction and approves policies and frameworks to ensure that all workplace, societal, economic, financial, social, environmental and ethical issues are addressed by the Group.
-The Board has established Board committees such as the audit & sustainability committee; the health, safety & environment committee; the risk management committee; the remuneration & human resources committee; the nomination & governance committee and the social & ethics committee to assist it in discharging its duties, as set out in the approved committee mandates and terms of references.

-With the Board's strategic direction, the Group seeks to protect, enhance and invest in the wellbeing of the economy, society and the environment.
+The Board provides strategic direction and approves policies and frameworks to ensure that all workplace, societal, economic, financial, social, environmental (including climate change) and ethical issues are addressed by the Group.
+The Board has established Board committees such as the audit committee; the health, safety & environment committee; the risk management committee; the remuneration & human resources committee; the nomination & governance committee and the social & ethics committee to assist it in discharging its duties, as set out in the approved committee mandates and terms of references.
+Other references: With the Board's strategic direction, the Group seeks to protect, enhance and invest in the wellbeing of the economy, society and the environment.
 The social & ethics committee ensures that the Group formulates collaborative responses to sustainability challenges.

-The Group Health, Safety and Environmental Framework and Group Sustainability Framework are key areas of focus and are included in the annual integrated report.
+The Board ensures that the business strategy and decision-making include a broader, integrated consideration of environmental (including climate change), social and governance impacts.

+Progress on ESG matters is included in the annual integrated report, as well as the sustainability report.
 Full disclosure is made of all the arrangements, areas of focus, measures and monitoring, and planned areas of future focus that make the Group a responsible corporate citizen.